 Eating cannabis is one of the best methods of delivery out there.
 It is mainly because the edible is metabolized by the liver, and therefore the cannabis is converted into usable forms by the body more effectively, and the effect lasts longer.
 Moreover, not everyone likes smoking.

 In case you are eating an edible infused with THC, the body produces its own metabolite called 11-hydroxy-THC.
-This metabolite is much more psychoactive than the THC itself and crosses the blood-brain barrier more easily.
+This metabolite is more psychoactive than the THC itself and crosses the blood-brain barrier more easily.
 Therefore it is highly probable, that you’ll be much higher after an edible, than after smoking.

 Cannabis oils and tinctures